gyulanemeth/bluefox.email/docs/projects/contacts.md

 - **Assgin to List**: Add the selected contacts to one or more subscription lists.
 - **Remove from List**: Remove the selected contacts from one or more subscription lists.
 - **Add to Suppression List**: Add the selected contacts to the suppression list to prevent future emails.
+- **Edit Contact**: Modify the details of the selected contacts, such as their email or custom attributes.
+- **Assign Tag**: Add a specific tag to the selected contacts for better organization and segmentation.
+- **Remove Tag**: Remove a specific tag from the selected contacts.
+- **Add to automation**: Enroll the selected contacts in an automation workflow to trigger specific actions.
 - **Export**: Export the selected contacts to a CSV file for offline management or analysis.
 - **Delete**: Permanently delete the selected contacts from your project.